 EdmodoCon is a global professional development experience—one you can attend for free through your laptop or mobile device.
 Educators from around the world share inspiring stories and practical strategies from the best in the education community.
 At EdmodoCon 2020, I participated in the conference with a mini-presentation on how to make an interactive video in the classroom!

-In this first season of the EdmodoCon Global High 5s, FIVE educators will share in FIVE minutes and FIVE slides a new insight they have had in the classroom, a new approach to teaching they have developed, a new tool they are in love with, as well as ways Edmodo has helped shape their instructional practices during this time of distance learning and physical isolation.
-EdmodoCon Global High 5s is an easily-accessible, dynamic, and bite-sized format that brings you fresh new ideas about how to innovate in the classroom.
+In this first season of the EdmodoCon Global High 5s, FIVE educators will share in FIVE minutes and FIVE slides a new insight they have had in the classroom, a new approach to the teaching they have developed, a new tool they are in love with, as well as ways Edmodo has helped shape their instructional practices during this time of distance learning and physical isolation.
+EdmodoCon Global High 5s is an easily accessible, dynamic, and bite-sized format that brings you fresh new ideas about how to innovate in the classroom.

 Curious about previous EdmodoCons?
 I presented last year live in Miami!